Shekou Ferry Terminal (1981–2016): Ground transportation

-From the ferry terminal building itself, taxis are available close to the door.
-A connecting bus depot offers local services across Nanshan but with some services across to Futian and Luohu districts of the city terminating at Shenzhen railway station.
+From the ferry terminal building itself, taxis were available close to the door.
+A connecting bus depot offered local services across Nanshan but with some services across to Futian and Luohu districts of the city terminating at Shenzhen railway station.
 Airport Express Line 10 offers quick transfer to Shenzhen Bao'an International Airport.
 Metro rail services are available beyond the bus depot at the underground Shekou Port station on the Shekou Line.

-Future development
+Closure

-Since its original construction, there has been very limited modifications and renovations to the terminal building.
-It was announced by the operating company, in December 2013, that a major redevelopment will take place.
-With construction expected to start in 2014, it is expected to take 3 years to complete.
-The ferry services and facilities are to be greatly expanded and allow for cruise ships to dock at the same facility.
-The new Shenzhen Prince Bay Cruise Homeport will open on November 1, 2016.
-It is located 1.5 km south-west of the current ferry terminal with a free shuttle bus connecting the new terminal with the Shekou Port Metro Station.
-The current ferry terminal will close and demolished as part of further urban renewal and redevelopment works.
+Since its original construction, there had been very limited modifications and renovations to the terminal building.
+It was announced by the operating company, in December 2013, that a major redevelopment would take place.
+Construction started in 2014, and it was expected to take 3 years to complete.
+The ferry services and facilities were to be greatly expanded and allow for cruise ships to dock at the same facility.
+The new Shekou Cruise Center opened on November 1, 2016.
+It is located 1.5 km south-west of the old ferry terminal with a free shuttle bus connecting the new terminal with the Shekou Port Metro Station.
+The ferry terminal was closed and demolished as part of further urban renewal and redevelopment works.